cs5581/CS684_Project/Test Plan/testplan.md

 - Manual test cases as well as unit test cases using TDD should be performed.

 ## Responsibilities
-- Christopher will be working on Frontend/Backend mainly focusing on frontend
+- Christopher will be working on Frontend/Backend mainly focusing on frontend.
-- Erica will be working on Frontend/Backend mainly focusing on backend
+- Erica will be working on Frontend/Backend mainly focusing on backend.
 - Preyasha and Pooja will be documenting our test results and writing up test cases as we go.
+- All of us also worked on unit testing.
 - If we face any challenges during the implementation of the application
   - Then, all four of us will try to solve those obstacles by contributing our time and effort.

 ## Schedule
 - For designing the report and test cases, we will use mostly the first week and use the other weeks as necessary to update the test cases and results.
 For the remaining two weeks and forth will be dedicated for coding and testing.